MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0066.md

 A new method to an interface that has been published must not be added, because dependent extensions may break

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

+This error occurs when an attempt is made to add a new method to an interface that has already been published.
+Adding a new method to a published interface can break dependent extensions that rely on it, leading to runtime errors and loss of functionality.

+## How to fix this diagnostic?

+To resolve this error, you need to ensure that new methods aren't added to a published interface.
+Here are the steps:

+1. Locate the method on the interface in your code that is being added.
+2. Restore the interface to its original state.

 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)
 [Get Started with AL](../devenv-get-started.md)